July 30, 2019

 • Is the domain name brandable?
 You’re more likely to fetch a higher price for a domain that’s easily brandable.
 Such domain names tend to be short and easy to recall.
 Businesses pay top dollar for brandable domains because they draw more online traffic.

 • Does it have a popular TLD?
-Domain names with popular TLDs like “.COM,” “.NET,” and “.ORG” are more valuable than those with less popular TLDs.
+Domain names with popular TLDs like “.com,” “.net,” and “.org” are more valuable than those with less popular TLDs.

-Selling Your Domain Name
+Step 9: Selling Your Domain Name

 • Auction: Auctioning your domain name is another way to sell it.
-You’ll place the domain up for auction on a marketplace, and the intending buyer with the highest bid will get it.
+You’ll place the domain up for auction on a marketplace, and the intending buyer with the highest bid will buy it.
 Domain auctions usually last several days, so there’s ample time to find a willing buyer and profit from domain name flipping.

-Use An Escrow Service
+Step 10: Use An Escrow Service

 It’s advisable to use a third-party escrow service when selling your domain name.
 The escrow service holds the money paid by the seller and releases it after confirming that you’ve transferred the domain.
 It prevents you from falling victim to fraud, e.g., a buyer refusing to pay after you’ve transferred your domain.

-Transfer the Domain
+Step 11: Transfer the Domain

 Building Your Domain Portfolio

-You can become an expert investor specializing in domain names if you’re willing to learn about it and create long-term value.
+You can become an expert investor specializing in domain names if you’re willing to learn about the marketplace and create long-term value.
 Domain names are like any other asset to invest in, but you must do it carefully.
 Follow these tips to build a good portfolio and make money flipping domains:

 1. Understand your strategy: Domain name investors either follow the “quick flip” or “buy and hold” strategy, and these phrases are pretty explanatory.
 Choose which strategy you want to follow, or use a mix of both.